-In a previous blog, the criminal defense attorneys at Lubiner, Schmidt & Palumbo, LLC, available for no-cost consultations at (844) 288-7978, discussed the status of the new medical marijuana program in New Jersey and the recent changes in the law that have affected it.
+In a previous blog, the criminal defense attorneys at Lubiner, Schmidt & Palumbo, LLC, available for consultations at (844) 288-7978, discussed the status of the new medical marijuana program in New Jersey and the recent changes in the law that have affected it.
 While those changes are proceeding in measured steps, there is at least one New Jersey politician who thinks the state needs to take a leap and legalize the sale and possession of marijuana altogether.

 Citing the state’s war on drugs as “a miserable failure,” State Sen. Nicholas Scutari (D-Union), who is chairman of the Senate Judiciary Committee, said he plans to introduce a bill that would legalize pot in the state.
 Currently, Washington and Colorado are the only two states in the union that have legalized the sale of marijuana for recreational use.
 Scutari stated that legalizing the sale and possession of marijuana makes sense because police are dedicating valuable resources to a losing battle and that lives are being ruined because of minor drug offense convictions.

 He expects an uphill battle.